nibble0101/Quotes/README.md

 ## Contributing

 Be sure to open an issue if you come across a bug or you want to make a feature request.
-You will find the code in the [extensios directory](./extensions/).
+You will find the code in the [extensions directory](./extensions/).

 ## License